-A clever song by another middle school science teacher, Mr. Edmonds, set to the tune of "Rocky Top".
-Specifically covers mass, volume and density.
+A clever song by another middle school science teacher, Mr. Edmonds, set to the tune of "Sweet Caroline".
+Specifically covers mass, versus weight.

 The gas model exhibit demonstrates the particle nature of matter.
 This model explores the relationship among pressure, temperature and volume of gases.
 (The really important part comes at the end after the credits!)